 Extreme3 HD Seriesis a line of high performance Heavy Duty LED lighting products, designed for demanding industrial applications.It includes heavy duty industrial High-Bay lighting and a series of street Lighting Luminaires.
 Read more.

 LED Pool LightingModular underwater lighting

 Simple selection of illumination pattern, scalable illumination, simple upgrading, robustness and very easy replacement are main advantages of modular approach.Depending on the nuclear requirements the Luminaire body is machined out of aluminium or copper.
 Copper is used mainly in NPPs, aluminium is used in scientific research reactors.
-Holders are always custom made out of stainless steel.LED control gear is located outside the reactor pool for easy maintenance.
+Holders are always custom made out of stainless steel, grouping any number of units together, if necessary.LED control gear is located outside the reactor pool for easy maintenance.

 Seismic damperDamping extreme seismic events

 Whole HiRadseries is equipped with the special seismic dampers.The damper absorbs earthquake shocks and converts seismic energy to the temperature.The damper works well in all three axis in the frequency range from 1 to 40 Hz.